TokenScript-Framework/token-kit/lambdas/farcaster/README.md

 This will generate a `token-kit-farcaster-lambda.zip` file that can be uploaded to AWS Lambda.

 Please note you should use `us-east-1` region for Lambda@Edge.

+Full documentation can be found in [OG - TokenKit](https://token-kit.vercel.app/docs/lambdas/farcaster).